Egypt says Qatar should be kicked out of anti Islamic State coalition

-* Fitch says Colombia's growth and fiscal metrics remain at risk from oil sector outlook

-CAIRO, July 11 A U.S.-led coalition against Islamic State should not have member states that support terrorism, Egypt said in a coalition meeting held in Washington in reference to Qatar.
+CAIRO, July 11 (Reuters) - A U.S.-led coalition against Islamic State should not have member states that support terrorism, Egypt said in a coalition meeting held in Washington in reference to Qatar.

 "It is unacceptable for the coalition to have amongst its members states that support terrorism or advocate for it in their media," said Egyptian Foreign Ministry spokesman Ahmed Abu Zeid, who is heading the Egyptian delegation in Washington.